ypid/dotfiles/shortcuts.md

 Which shortcuts should be used where? – Some thoughts …

-* Ctrl+Alt: Dedicated to window manager
+* Ctrl+Alt: Dedicated to window manager respectively shortcuts which can be triggered globally.
+  * Music player uses Ctrl+Alt except for Shift+Alt+x because of left hand use.
 * Shift+Super: Dedicated for AutoKey

     * Can also be used over RDP on Windows machines without interfering with MS Windows mappings of the Super key.